-Seek not to appraise the worth of God's Son whom He created holy, for to do so is to evaluate his Father and judge against Him.
-And you will feel guilty for this imagined crime, which no one in this world or Heaven could possibly commit.
-The Holy Spirit teaches only that the "sin" of self-replacement on the throne of God is not a source of guilt.
-(T-14.III.15:1-3)
+Seek not to appraise the worth of God’s Son whom He created holy, for to do so is to evaluate his Father and judge against Him.
+And you will feel guilty for this imagined crime, which no one in this world or Heaven can possibly commit.
+God’s Spirit teaches only that the “sin” of self-replacement on the throne of God is not a source of guilt.
+(T-14.IV.7:1-3)

 It is “foolish” (1:1) to believe that I could in reality oppose the Will of God, and corrupt myself.
 Any apparent corruption or conflict between me and God must be an illusion, evidence of nothing except that I am asleep and dreaming of the impossible (1:7-8).

-When you have at last looked at the ego's foundation without shrinking, you will have also looked upon ours.
-(T-11.In.4:2)
+When you have at last looked at the ego’s foundation without shrinking, you will also look upon ours.
+(T-11.I.4:2)